mhk-git/find-close-meteorites/README.md

 # find-close-meteorites
 Using python and nasa data to find meteor landing sites

-# Running
+#Running
-This project requires python3 and requests package.
+Requires python3 and requests package.

-`python2 find_meteor.py`
+First install pipenv and then:
+'''
+pipenv install
+pipenv run "python find_meteors.py"
+'''